top of page

 What does “duty to cooperate” mean in residence law?

 The duty to cooperate obligates foreign nationals to actively participate in the administrative procedure (Section 82 of the Residence Act).
-This includes, among other things, submitting documents, participating in measures, and notifying them of relevant changes.
+This includes, among other things, submitting documents, participating in measures, and reporting relevant changes.

 What specific obligations must foreigners fulfill?